frawst/cs207-chaykowj/README.md

 # CS207 - Justyn Chaykowski

-Computer Science 207 - University of Regina - Class Repository
+This repository contains codified class notes, and tools created with relevant applications.
+Some examples include (TODO: Make good examples.)
+See below for brief descriptions of every directory/project.

 ## Contents

 ### ./
-Class notes and other relevant files.
-Mostly study materials, but may contain other class relevant items which are not directly useful for study purposes.
+#### FILETYPES: .txt, .md
+Project library, all individual tools and projects are stored in their own folder's - including class NOTES ("./NOTES").

-### file-parser-UNIQUE-APPLICATION
+### file-parser-UA
+#### FILETYPES: Python, .txt
 A small python script used for one very particular use.
 This could serve as a basis for a custom file parser script for future parsing needs.
 Who doesn't love command line ops?
 See folder contents for more info

+### mvgit (WORK IN PROGRESS)
+#### FILETYPES: bash, batch
+Move git repositories on local hard drive.
+Handle's the removal of .git files allowing for the safe and easy relocation of git repositories and most other folders.

 ## Contributing
 Well, if you're going to modify my work try to follow PEP-8 or whatever the standard format guide is for the language being submitted.